 Depending on how long we stop for birding en route, the 210 km drive will take about 4-5 hours.
-Our destination today is the Awash Falls Lodge, located inside the park, next to the Falls.
+For accommodation we have the following choices;

-Day 2: After an early morning game drive in the vicinity of the lodge, we exit the park and drive east, crossing the main road and head towards Filwuha Hot Spring.
+Day 2: After an early morning game drive , we exit the park and drive east, crossing the main road and head towards Filwuha Hot Spring.
 This is a hot springs oasis where luxuriant vegetation flourishes in the midst of a lava desert that is home to the rare, restricted-range Sombre Rock Chat, which favours old lava flows. and some other bird life.
 In the cliffs behind the springs are colonies of Hamdryas baboons.
 The hot springs are crystal clear, and extremely hot – better to get in early morning or late afternoon.

-If we are only here for one night, we return to the lodge and set off back to Addis Ababa after a late breakfast.
+If we are only here for one night, we return to our accommodation and set off back to Addis Ababa after a late breakfast.

-After lunch at the lodge we head back to Addis Ababa.
+After lunch at our hotel or in Awash town we head back to Addis Ababa.